SpareCores/sc-www/src/assets/articles/cloud-compute-performance-benchmarks.md

 ## Geekbench 6

-So first we looked at the existing solutions and frameworks, and despite it's being proprietary, we decided to go with
+So first, we looked at existing solutions and frameworks.
+Despite being proprietary, we decided to go with
 <a href="https://www.geekbench.com/" target="_blank" rel="noopener">GeekBench</a>
-due to the ease of deployment, variety of benchmark workloads, and support for ARM machines as well.
-Later we learned the hard way that the latter is experimental, and cannot use with the paid license for automated runs, so had to write a HTML parser to store the results ... but overall it was indeed relatively easy to deploy and run, and measures the performance of many use cases:
+due to its ease of deployment, variety of benchmark workloads, and support for ARM machines as well.
+Later, we learned the hard way that the latter is experimental, and cannot be used with the paid license for automated runs, so we had to write an HTML parser to store the results.
+Nevertheless, it was indeed relatively easy to deploy and run, and measures the performance of many use cases:

 - File Compression: Compresses and decompresses the Ruby 3.1.2 source